Overview Of Community Shops

 - They open for long hours and host ancillary services such as a post office and café.

 - Car journeys to alternative food stores are reduced, saving on average a 8 mile round trip

 - The success rate for community shops is extremely high at 95%, compared to a national average of 46% for small business start ups.

 Many villages have a broad range of expertise in their midst.
 A committee needs to be formed drawing upon this expertise.
 Ideally you might have an accountant, an architect, a land agent and someone experienced with dealing with staff and recruitment on the committee.

 It is essential that villagers and people from the locality strongly support the proposals.

 A questionnaire should be distributed to gauge the level of interest.
 Once enthusiastic support is shown by the community, a public meeting can be held at which detailed proposals are presented.

 It is recommended that a Community Benefit Society is established which is empowered to offer shares for sale in support of the village shop.
 These shares do not attract any interest, nor do they rise or fall in value.
 Purchasers of the shares are investing in the wellbeing of the local community.

 The cost of purchasing each share would be around £20.
 The aim being to raise between £50,000 and £70,000 from this source.
 Grants for substantiate sums of money can also be applied for.

 I hope that this article has sown the seeds for more community shops around the country.
-An organisation which is dedicated to advising villages on how to establish a community shop is called Plunkett
+This organisation is dedicated to advising villages on how to establish a community shop.